anthonyjwwong/FCC-Wikipedia-Viewer/README.md

 # FCC-Wikipedia-Viewer

-## How to use
+## Project
-Basically using Wiki API to search things up from Wiki.
+Using Jquery AJAX method to get the necessary information from Wikipedia website.

 ## Usage
 1. Click on the link below <br>